 "Bought and Sold: The New Fight Against Teen Sex Trafficking" radio documentary by American Radio Works, 2016.
 Starting at about minute 27:55, there is significant discussion of how to end the demand for trafficking.

-"Mapping the Market for Sex with Trafficked Minor Girls in Minneapolis: Structures, Functions, and Patterns" published by the University of Minnesota's Urban Research Outreach-Engagement Center and Othayonih Research in partnership with the Women's Foundation of Minnesota, 2014.
+"Mapping the Demand, Sex Buyers in the State of Minnesota" published by the University of Minnesota's Urban Research and Outreach-Engagement Center with funding by the Women's Foundation of Minnesota, 2017.
 Full Report.
 Executive Summary.

 Read what the Evangelical Lutheran Church in America has to say on this issue: